 Look, too, for patio styles of popular vegetables like tomatoes, eggplants and peppers.
 Eggplants produce a pretty purple bloom before setting luscious fruit.
 Learn more about growing edibles as ornamentals in a foodscape.

 Spring flowers add beauty to your home.
 Plant them in containers for your balcony, patio or deck or use them in your garden.
 Mix annuals, perennials and biennials with different bloom times for a long-lasting display.
 Grow trees, shrubs and bedding plants like impatiens and marigolds, and you'll have color until frost.

 Looking for a plant, tool or other item?
-Use our mobile app to search by voice or image.
+Use The Home Depot mobile app to search by voice or image.